Coarse cohomology theories: The dualizing spectrum of a group

-Let $\iota :\Top\to \Spc$ denote the canonical functor from topological spaces to {the $\infty$-category of} spaces.
-For a group $G$ we denote by $BG$ the category consisting of one object whose monoid of endomorphisms is given by the group $G$.
-Furthermore, by $\Orb(G)$ we denote the orbit category of $G$ which is the category of transitive $G$-sets and equivariant maps.
-We form the categories of $G$-topological spaces (i.e., objects are topological spaces with an action of $G$, and morphisms are equivariant continuous maps) and of spaces with a $G$-action and $G$-spaces.
+By $\Orb(G)$ we denote the orbit category of $G$ which is the category of transitive $G$-sets and equivariant maps.
+We form the categories of $G$-topological spaces (i.e., objects are topological spaces with an action of $G$, and morphisms are equivariant continuous maps) and of spaces with a $G$-action and {of} $G$-spaces.
 The category $G[\Spc]$ models the $G$-equivariant homotopy theory and is the natural home for classifying spaces $E_{\cF}G$ for families $\cF$ of subgroups of $G$.
-We have a functor $\iota_{G}:G\Top\to G[\Spc]$ which sends the $G$-topological space $X$ to the functor
+We have a functor $\iota_{G} \colon G\Top\to G[\Spc]$ which sends the $G$-topological space $X$ to the functor

 where $ \Map_{G}(Y,X)$ denotes the topological space of $G$-equivariant maps from $Y$ to $X$ with the compact-open topology, and $O$ is considered as a discrete $G$-topological space.